 10 Days Face to Face + work to complete afterwards

-1. Day 10 is an optional revision day and time for one-on-one tuition.
-Whilst enrolled in our course, students can return as many times as they need to for this Day 10 training day.
+1. Day 10 is dedicated to revision, consolidation and time for one-on-one tuition.
+Whilst enrolled in our course, students can return as many times as they need to for this Day 10 Self-Paced Training Day.

 2. Vocational placement is not required with our course.